Call 24/7 1-800-748-4024

-In Rhode Island there are 59 Assisted Living Facilities.
+In Rhode Island there are 55 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 The program is run by both state and federal agencies for Rhode Island residents age 65 or older who are in need of assisted living services.
 The SSI Enhanced benefit offers increased SSI payments than can be used to cover the cost of room and board at an assisted living facility.

 With more than one million people calling the state home, residents of Rhode Island assisted living enjoy all the amenities and services of a major urban area.
 Yet the Ocean State boasts many scenic beaches along the coastline of Narragansett Bay, which reaches from the Atlantic Ocean into the Port of Providence, offering residents a taste of laidback coastal living.

 Rhode Island defines an assisted living residence as any facility that provides lodging, meals and personal assistance to two or more adults.
 Personal assistance includes one or more of the following services: